Meridian Speedway (Idaho): History

+Meridian Speedway opened in 1951.
+The facilities were listed on the National Register of Historic Places in 2024.

 In 2020, Meridian Speedway temporarily closed in March due to the COVID-19 pandemic.
 Racing resumed in May with no fans, and as a result, the track started a partnership with SpeedCast.tv to broadcast its races on a pay-per-view basis, with it ranging from $19.99 to $39.99 to watch a race.
 The track had broadcast select events on FloRacing in 2021; it started streaming all weekly races on the service starting in 2022.

 Events

 The track hosted six races of the NASCAR Northwest Series through the years.

 Idaho 208 under NASCAR sanction

 Meridian Speedway hosted the NAPA Auto Parts Idaho 208, a NASCAR K&N Pro Series West race, from 2015 to 2019.
 The race was also on the original schedule for the 2020 season of the rebranded ARCA Menards Series West, but due to COVID-19, was later postponed from its August 29 date and eventually cancelled and replaced with a second race for the series at the Las Vegas Motor Speedway Bullring.
 Meridian Speedway was permanently removed from the West Series schedule in 2021.